Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 **Figure 24** sar memory used.

 You can also run `sar -S` which will give us information about the SWAP free and used memory.

+**Please note**: sar is actually collect, report, or save system activity information and it can be any information activity regarding our system, as example we can use `sar -b` which will bring us report I/O and transfer rate statistics, one of them is the tps which is the total number of transfers per second that were issued to physical devices.

 ### iotop